abhinavbhardwaj0/CarbonTrading/README.md

 Copy the URL into your web browser of preference and the tool will be displayed.

-Users are given autonomy in selecting allowance decay rates (up to 30%) for a given sector within a selected country to visualize emissions.
+Users are given autonomy in selecting allowance decay rates (up to 30%) for a given sector within a selected country to visualize historical emissions (2005 - 2021) and forecasted emisisons (2022 - 2030).

+_Web Tool Creation:_

+For a fixed sector and country, emissions are regressed against total allowances allocated.
+Using the decay rate the user supplies in addition with the regression coefficients computed, emissions are forecasted up to 2030.

 ## Abstract: